A friend gave me this Pepparkakor recipe a few years ago and I have finally tried making some of these biscuits a few times this year.

 Combine the dough scraps and roll it out again to cut more biscuits.
 Then use the remaining dough (or put some aside to use later – make sure to wrap the dough well before freezing it).

-Bake the biscuits in the over for 8-10 minutes.
+Bake the Pepparkakor in the oven for 8-10 minutes.

 I made some biscuits with red and green sanding sugar – due to the darker colour of the spices, the colour doesn’t show a lot on the final biscuits but it was fun to try!

 Place biscuits onto a cooling rack to cool.

 These biscuits have a lovely spiciness to them that has pleased everyone I’ve shared these with.
 As soon as they tasted one, my children were begging me to make more!

 Traditionally dusted with icing sugar to serve, these biscuits are nice plain, with coloured sugar or with decorative icing, too.

 A simple icing made of icing sugar and orange juice is my favourite way to eat these – I find the orange complements the biscuits beautifully.

 You can make these biscuits thicker, put a hole in them with a skewer before cooking, and use them as decorations on Christmas trees.